ITwenzyI/DIE-Command-FiveM/README.md

 # DIE-Command-FiveM
-- /die [ID] kills player with command.
+- /die [ID] kills player with command
-- Players with specific group can use this command, which can be adjusted in the server.lua.
+- Players with specific group can use this command, which can be adjusted in the server.lua
 - Notifications inculuded
 - Open Source